nanjizal/secrets4haxe/md/intro1.md

   }
 }
 ```

-With haxe your methods are either public or private, private limits easy access outside the class ( with inheritance you can still access ).
+With haxe your methods are either public or private.
+Private limits easy access outside the class ( with inheritance you can still access ).

 ```Haxe
 function main(){
   var test = new Test();